Mark Atkinson, Ph.D.

 - Identifying the role for environment and its factors in disease development

-Dr. Atkinson is currently the executive director for nPOD. nPOD is a collaborative Type 1 diabetes research project funded by the Juvenile Diabetes Research Foundation (JDRF).
+Dr. Atkinson is currently the executive director for nPOD. nPOD is a collaborative Type 1 diabetes research project funded by JDRF.
 It supports scientific investigators by providing, without cost, rare and difficult to obtain tissues beneficial to their research. nPOD currently supports over 140 Type 1 diabetes-related scientific studies at institutions around the world.
 To learn more, visit the nPOD website.